MarceloDonato/MarceloDonato/README.md

 - 👨🏻‍💻 I’m currently learning more about Kotlin;
 - 💬 Ask me about anything, I am happy to help if I can of course;
-- 📫 How to reach me: add on <a href="https://www.linkedin.com/in/marcelo-henrique-donato/"</a>;
+- 📫 How to reach me: add on <a href="https://linkedin.com/in/lucaslaurodonato" rel="nofollow"> Linkedin </a>

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=marcelodonato&show_icons=true&theme=highcontrast)